Vivendi asks Milan court to suspend Mediaset's corporate overhaul

 In Italy, Mediaset’s merger plan was approved at a shareholder meeting where Vivendi was allowed to vote only with the 9.6% Mediaset stake it owns directly.

-Last week a Spanish court granted Vivendi, which in the summer built a 1% stake in Mediaset’s Spanish unit (TL5.MC), a preliminary suspension of the plan.
+Last week a Spanish court granted Vivendi, which in the summer built a 1% stake in Mediaset’s Spanish unit, a preliminary suspension of the plan.

 Reporting by Elvira Pollina; Editing by Emelia Sithole-Matarise